srmanikandasriram/ev3-ros/README.md

 the program that can
 run in ev3 in  ~/<your catkin workspace>/src/ev3-ros>/bin folder

+Important note : When setting up for the first time, make sure you create an empty folder named 'bin' in ~/catkin_ws/src/ev3-ros directory.

 ```

 + Now run the ssh command to connect the host computer and the ev3 brick.